Edwinngera/sparsex/README.md

 * Project, arguments sent into methods should not be altered in case those argument values are used eleswhere.
 Create new variables to store manipulations of the arguments.
 * Tests, making feature extraction tests more dynamic.
 Tests are working great but its just that if we need to be able to test different things then there is no API to do it.
 * Tests, installation test using virtual environments.
+* Tests, use PyUnit.
+* Tests, add feature_extraction tests for spams.

 #### Wishlist